Tourism StoryLAB ®Researching and applying the power of storytelling

 About the Tourism StoryLAB ®

-The Tourism StoryLAB is dedicated to the exchange of knowledge of narrative communication and the development of skills in narrative management.
-It brings together researchers, students and professionals to share research results and best practices and offers a wide variety of public and private organisations inspiration and assistance.
+The Tourism StoryLAB is dedicated to the exchange of knowledge of narrative communication and the development of skills in storytelling and narrative management.
+We bring together researchers, students and professionals to share research results and best practices and offers public and private organisations inspiration and education.